-She is the first Executive Director of the Bank in charge of Operations, Human Resources and Business Development and formerly, Group Head, Operations and Business Development.
-She had previously worked with Stanbic IBTC Bank, Fidelity Bank Plc. and Access Bank Plc. in various capacities.
-She is a member of Institute of Directors of Nigeria.
+She is the first Executive Director of the Bank, in charge of Operations, Human Resources and Business Development and formerly, Group Head, Operations and Business Development.
+She is currently the Executive Director, Public Sector and Home Branches.
+She acted in the capacity of the Managing Director between October, 2019 to May, 2020 .
+She had previously worked with Stanbic IBTC.
+Bank, Fidelity Bank Plc. and Access Bank Plc . in various capacities.